BernardoMG/reTHINK-Beta-Tester-Event-v2.0/1st_Tutorial.md

 ### Task 2.1:

 `Data Object creation` - To sucessfully create the data object is necessary to pass the email (`Array`) associated to the `CodeGeneratorObserver` hyperty.
+This email should be inserted by the user into the web application, i.e using a text box and a button to validate the operation.

 ```javascript
 codeGeneratorReporter.create(email).then((code) => {